How To Hide Your Browsing History and Protect Your Privacy

 Using a private browser is an important step to help protect your online privacy.
 Private browsers such as Tor and DuckDuckGo offer extra security settings than those available on standard web browsers such as Chrome's Incognito mode.
 These additional settings prevent data storage and tracking of your activity while browsing the web, ensuring maximum privacy.

-The DuckDuckGo privacy browser offers similar features as the Tor browser, such as blocking third-party cookies, encrypting web traffic, and preventing websites from collecting personal data, such as IP addresses or search queries.
+DuckDuckGo privacy browser offers similar features as the Tor browser, such as blocking third-party cookies, encrypting web traffic, and preventing websites from collecting personal data, such as IP addresses or search queries.

 Private browsers can safeguard your browsing habits and digital data with enhanced tracking protection.
-Learn more about the best web browsers for privacy
+Learn more about the best web browsers for privacy.

 Use Incognito mode

 Using incognito mode is useful when you want to log in to numerous accounts simultaneously on the same website, as all information is kept separate.
 It’s also great when you’re looking to purchase something, whether it’s gifts or flights for a holiday.
-Not only does it leave no trail of your activity, but it doesn't allow the sites to have access to your search history, in case they bump up the prices.
+Not only does it leave no trail of your activity, but it doesn't allow the sites to have access to your search history in case they bump up the prices.

 Pros